Painting the Basement Floor Then and Now

 I also stenciled a new “rug” for the space and built a handy laundry cart that I love!

 Over the years, I’ve done a lot of loads of laundry.
 My best tip for you is something I learned years ago.
-Don’t be tempted to just throw your wet laundry from the washing machine to the dryer.
+Don’t be tempted to throw your wet laundry from the washing machine to the dryer.
 I find that the clothes dry faster and better if you separate the clothes/sheets so that they aren’t tangled in a big ball.
-I move the laundry and sort of shake it out as I put it in the dryer.
+I move the laundry and shake it out as I put it in the dryer.

 I love having a fresh, clean space to use my Maytag appliances – it makes doing a dreaded chore enjoyable!

-It’s a new year with a new space, it’s all about then and now.
+It’s a new year with a new space; it’s all about then and now.

 gail